 On the eve of his first season in Miami, Riley changed the look of the HEAT by designing a six-player trade that brought in Mourning, who became the HEAT’s first All-Star.
 He sprang into action again on February 22, 1996, making three trades involving 10 players just hours before the trading deadline that cleared the way for future free agent signings and brought Hardaway to Miami.
 Hardaway became a two-time All-Star during his stint with Riley and in 1996-97 was named to the backcourt with Michael Jordan on the All-NBA First Team.
 Those moves created the foundation in which the HEAT has been built upon and helped send the message that Riley would do whatever it took to produce a winner in Miami.

 And the team has been winning ever since.
 In addition to delivering three NBA championships to Miami, Riley’s HEAT tenure has included many highlights.
 In 1996-97 he garnered a third NBA Coach of the Year honor with his third team, an unprecedented feat in league history, after leading Miami to a 61-21 (.744) record and the HEAT’s first trip to the Eastern Conference Finals.
 During the 1998-99 campaign he led Miami to the best record and the number one seed in the Eastern Conference for the first time.
 The 1999-00 season saw the HEAT capture its fourth consecutive Atlantic Division crown.
-That season also culminated a dream for the franchise as Riley ushered Miami into its beautiful new home, the AmericanAirlines Arena, a state-of-the-art downtown bayside arena.
+That season also culminated a dream for the franchise as Riley ushered Miami into its beautiful new home, a state-of-the-art downtown bayside arena (now known as FTX Arena).
 The following season, Riley turned in what many experts claim was one of the best coaching jobs of his amazing career.
 After re-working the roster in the summer of 2000 by acquiring three-time All-Star Eddie Jones and hard-working power forward Brian Grant to make a run at a possible championship, Riley had to guide the franchise through one of the biggest jolts in its history.
 On October 16, in the middle of the pre-season, Alonzo Mourning, the team’s centerpiece, announced that due to a kidney disease he was expected to miss the entire season.
 Despite the devastating news, Riley guided the HEAT to a 50-32 record for a second place finish in the Atlantic Division and the third best record in the conference.

 Before joining the HEAT, Riley spent four successful seasons as the head coach of the New York Knicks.
 Prior to Riley’s arrival the Knicks had posted just four winning seasons in the previous 10 years (1981-91).
 During his four-year stint in New York, Riley guided the Knicks to four straight winning seasons, four consecutive playoff berths and compiled a 223-105 record.
 His .680 winning percentage is the best in Knicks history, easily outdistancing former assistant Jeff Van Gundy who ranks second (.590), and his 223 victories rank fourth on the club’s all-time list.
 He recorded at least 50 wins in each of his four seasons in New York, the only time in Knicks history the team posted at least 50 wins in four consecutive years.
 The highlight of his career with the Knicks was leading them to the 1994 NBA Finals, New York’s first trip to the Finals since the 1972-73 season.
 Riley’s teams won three consecutive Atlantic Division titles in his first three years (1991-94) in New York, and his tireless dedication earned him his second NBA Coach of the Year honor in 1993.